Chronomics - Biological age, DNA Methylation, Methylation clocks

 Chronomics is not a direct to consumer testing service, and in most cases one has to work with their partnership network in order to access their testing kits.

 However, after hearing CEO Tom Stubbs interviewed at the Biohacker Summit in 2019, I knew I had to reach out and find a way to work together.
-Through our collaboration, Longevity Blog purchased two testing kits from Chronomics.
+Through our collaboration, A Longer Life purchased two testing kits from Chronomics.

 We will be using these test kits to not only review the company, process and results (sharing them with you of course!), but also to run a unique type of biological age experiment on yours truly (more on this in an upcoming post - be sure to subscribe not to miss it).